Causality-Labs/Causality_SoC/README.md

 - FPGA development using Vivado and Verilog HDL
 - The complete embedded systems development flow from hardware design to application software

-In the future I would like to add I2C and SPI support and write more demo programs that will make use of those serial communication protocols.
+In the future I would like to add I2C, SPI nd write more demo programs that will make use of those serial communication protocols or a minimal RTOS.
 Please feel free to fork this repo and add or customize the hardware or write more application programs!!
 That is the beauty of this project: you are free to add or change the hardware and, with a few tweaks to the HAL, keep the same software running—so experiment, share what you build, and send a PR with examples and notes for others to learn from!